NOTE: This is post is part of a series called, How To Build a Scalable Company. Here are the other posts in case you missed them:

 There’s just one problem…

-Founders that linger in the Manager-type for too long can actually do more harm than good.
-Managers, at their worst, become bureaucrats, and bureaucrats stifle creativity, culture, and innovation.
+Founders that linger in the Builder-type for too long can actually do more harm than good.
+Builders, at their worst, become bureaucrats, and bureaucrats stifle creativity, culture, and innovation.

 But as the founder, it’s quite literally your job to foster your company’s culture and creativity, and that’s why it’s essential that you shift into the Guide role just as soon as your company is through Flatline and back in an upward trajectory.

-Put it all together, and the path that most founders will take as their company progresses from idea, to startup, to SCALE-up, and beyond goes: Inventor, Driver, Manager, and Guide…
+Put it all together, and the path that most founders will take as their company progresses from idea, to startup, to SCALE-up, and beyond goes: Inventor, Driver, Builder, and Guide…

 Said another way…